 - Stopping smoking will improve people's health and life expectancy and reduce pressures on the NHS - Free smoking cessation support is available in community, primary and secondary care settings and is easily accessible via website, telephone, text and professional referral - Smoking rates are highest in areas of high deprivation - Cardiff and Vale smokers are amongst the lowest in Wales to access specialist smoking cessation support.
-However, once engaged, the 4 week quit rate is above the Welsh average - Overall, smoking prevalence in Cardiff and Vale is reducing at a rate faster than the Welsh average
+However, once engaged, the 4 week guit rate is above the Welsh average - Overall, smoking prevalence in Cardiff and Vale is reducing at a rate faster than the Welsh average

-• Over 60,000 people smoke in Cardiff and Vale.
-1.8% of these accessed specialist smoking cessation support during 2017-2018
+Over 60,000 people smoke in Cardiff and Vale.
+1.8% of these accessed specialist smoking cessation support during 2018-2019

-Reduce the number of people smoking, through smoking cessation services and smoke-free settings
+Reduce the number of people smoking, through smoking cessation services and wider support including smoke-free settings

-- Increase the provision of specialist smoking cessation services in community settings specifically targeting areas of high deprivation - Increase the number of smokers setting a firm quit date (attending more than one appointment) and quitting smoking at 4 weeks CO verified - Increasing the number of patients who are routinely asked if they smoke and offered smoking cessation support - Implementing programmes and policies aimed at reducing uptake of smoking especially amongst young people in areas of high deprivation - Implement and enforce smoke free environment policies which aim to de-normalise smoking, help prevent uptake, promote quitting, and actively promote and support the introduction of the Public Health (Wales) Act that will prohibit smoking on hospital grounds - Introduce changes to the UHB's No Smoking and Smoke Free Environment Policy to ensure equity of compliance across all staff, patient and visitor groups - Increase the number of public places where smoking is prohibited targeting settings where children and young people are present
+- Increase the provision of specialist smoking cessation services in community settings specifically targeting areas of high deprivation - Increase the number of smokers setting a firm guit date (attending more than one appointment) and quitting smoking at 4 weeks CO verified - Increasing the number of patients who are routinely asked if they smoke and offered smoking cessation support - Implementing programmes and policies aimed at reducing uptake of smoking especially amongst young people in areas of high deprivation - Implement and enforce smoke free environment policies which aim to de-normalise smoking, help prevent uptake, promote quitting, and actively promote and support the introduction of the Public Health (Wales) Act that will prohibit smoking on hospital grounds - Implement a tobacco prevention programme aimed at children and young people which includes school based interventions and wider smoke-free environment measures